-&lt;sup>2 Guidance on information requirements and chemical safety assessment Chapter R.6: QSARs and grouping of Chemicals, Section R.6.2.4.1
+$^{^2}$ Guidance on information requirements and chemical safety assessment Chapter R.6: QSARs and grouping of Chemicals, Section R.6.2.4.1 a.
+Shortcomings in the predictions common to both toxicological and ecotoxicological properties

-&lt;sup>3 Guidance on information requirements and chemical safety assessment Chapter R.6: QSARs and grouping of Chemicals, Section R.6.2.5.5
+3 Guidance on information requirements and chemical safety assessment Chapter R.6: QSARs and grouping of Chemicals, Section R.6.2.5.5

-You intend to predict the properties for the Substance from information obtained from studies with category members:
+You intend to predict the properties for the Substance from information obtained from studies with category members, which are listed in Section (iii.) of this Appendix.